 Compare interest rates for home equity loans, HELOCs and cash-out refinancing

 Use our tool to get personalized estimated rates from top lenders based on your location and financial details.
 Select whether you’re looking for a Home Equity Loan, HELOC or Cash-Out Refinance.

 If you selected a home equity loan or HELOC, enter your ZIP code, credit score and information about your current home to see your personalized rates.

 In the Cash-Out Refinance tab, select Refinance and enter your ZIP code, credit score and other property details to see what you might qualify for.

 Santander reviews and complaints

-This bank isn’t accredited with the Better Business Bureau (BBB), and as of August 2021, Santander doesn’t have a rating either — because it’s in the process of responding to several of the 309 complaints that were previously closed over the past three years.
-Santander has an average rating of 1.06 out of 5 stars from 64 customer reviews.
+This bank isn’t accredited by the Better Business Bureau (BBB), and as of July 2022, it has earned a B rating for responding to 2,311 complaints in the last three years.
+Santander has an average rating of 1.1 out of 5 stars from 289 customer reviews.

-On Trustpilot, the bank has a 1.5-star TrustScore with 3,455 reviews.
+On Trustpilot, the bank has a 1.3-star TrustScore with 4,732 reviews.
 Some customers complain of bank errors and poor customer service while trying to fix account issues, while others praise specific service representatives and Santander’s fraud protections.

 The Santander HELOC feels like a line of credit and a loan all in one — it allows you to convert your balance to a fixed rate and save money on interest before your rate adjusts too high.
 And with no minimum draw, you can take out only what you need.
 But if you live outside this bank’s relatively small service area or don’t want to set up an additional account with the bank, you’ll need to shop around for another lender.